 TMLT, The Reporter, Volume 2 2015, provides guidance in the article EHR best practices: Complying with new TMB documentation rules.
 It discusses passwords, completing and locking notes, tracking and signing test results, the addendum process, the use of scribes, and more.

 Deceased Patients' Records

-Concerning the release of medical records of deceased patients: Outside of a court or administrative proceeding, family members do NOT always have access to a deceased patient's medical records.
-Instead, access to these medical records is restricted by law to someone who is designated as a "personal representative" of the deceased.
+Concerning the release of medical records, there is no exception to confidentiality, outside of a court or administrative proceeding, where a patient is deceased.
+As such, a family member of a deceased patient does NOT necessarily have access to the patient's medical records.
+Instead, access is restricted by law to someone who is designated as a "personal representative" of the deceased.

 Destruction of Records

 TMB Rules 165.1(b)(8) Destruction of medical records shall be done in a manner that ensures continued confidentiality.

 The TMA Board of Councilors Opinion concerning the confidentiality of patient records is: "Physicians face both an ethical and a legal responsibility to safeguard patient communications and information in patients' medical records..."

 Note: Please refer to Retention of Medical Records to determine when records may be destroyed and what types of records should be retained beyond the normal retention period.

 When medical records are eligible for destruction, they can be cross-cut shredded (and recycled) or burned.
 TMA provides the following guidance when destroying medical records: